anyconnect/EventLibrary/README.md

 - test/Makefile		Compiles the test application.

-What’s Required:
+# What’s Required

-Software packages:
+### Software packages
 - Linux
 - dl library
 - pthreads library
 - gcc/g++ version 7.x or higher

-How to complete the Event.cpp stub functions:
+# How to complete the Event.cpp stub functions

 - setEventReceiveCallback() // Set the callback function from the AnyConnect smarter camera platform library to receive events from the camera's event library.
 - eventReceiveThread() // Read data from the camera’s event library and writes it to the callback function.

-How to compile your Event Library.
+# How to compile your Event Library.

 Compile your libevent.so by typing “make all”.

-How to test your Event Library.
+# How to test your Event Library.

 Compile the test application by typing “test/make all”.
 This will generate a test application called “eventtest”.
 Run the test application by typing “test/eventtest”.